rjmoggach/python-dirtt/README.rst

 customizations.
 The specifics of how it gets used as a tool are generic enough that it can be used for any similar task.

-The basic usage is:
+The package doesn't supply specific tools to do this but does include a simple example python shell script called ``mkdirt``.
+It's basic usage is:

 	``mkdirt --template file:///path/to/xmls/TEMPLATE.xml --verbose --interactive``

-The templates that come with ``python-dirtt`` provide one generic example of how to use the tools.
+The templates that are included with ``python-dirtt`` provide one generic example of how to use the tools.
 They use a simple template language that is part of the package to create a solution that is quick to customize and rapid to deploy.
 These can easily be edited to create working templates tailored to your needs.